mvrdevelopment/spec/mvr-spec.md

 ## `MVR_REQUEST` packet

-This specific packet requests a MVR file from a station.
-You either can request a specific MVR via UUID or request and MVR from the current state.
+This packet requests a MVR file from a station.
+You either can request a specific MVR via its UUID or get the last available MVR File by leaving the field empty.
+If no file is available, the underlying software may export one.
-You get the available MVR UUIDs from the `MVR_COMMIT` messages.
+You available MVR UUIDs can be retrieved using the `MVR_COMMIT` message.

-When you request the current MVR file, the station that exports the MVR should send `MVR_COMMIT` messages to the other connected stations.
+When you request the current MVR file, the station that exports the MVR should send `MVR_COMMIT` messages to the other connected stations. ??

-When the station does not have the specified MVR file, it returns a MVR_REQUEST Json Response, otherwise it sends the buffer of the MVR file.
+If the station does not have the specified MVR file, it returns a MVR_REQUEST Json Response, otherwise it sends the buffer of the MVR file.

 > *Note:*
 > When in WebSocket Mode, the binary frame flag will be used to tell the receiver if a Buffer or JSON is send.

 > *Note:*
-> When in Local Network Mode, the `MVR_PACKAGE_TYPE` flag will be used to tell the receiver if a Buffer or JSON is send
+> When in Local Network Mode, the `MVR_PACKAGE_TYPE` flag will be used to tell the receiver if a Buffer or JSON was sent

 | Station requests a MVR from another station    | Server sends the request to the right station  |
 |---|---|